 Benchmark 5000 and 6000 Standard models contain a 2" NPT Natural Gas inlet connection on the back of the unit.
-Benchmark 5000 and 6000 dual fuel models also featuring a 1-1/2" PROPANE gas inlet on the back of the unit (see Figure 2-10, below).

 Prior to installation, all pipes should be de-burred and internally cleared of any scale, metal chips or other foreign particles.
 Do not install any flexible connectors or unapproved gas fittings.
 Piping must be supported from the floor, ceiling or walls only and must not be supported by the unit.